ArielHorwitz/positron/README.md

 Positron is an IDE for Python written in Python using Positron.

+> Note: This project is no longer being maintained.
+While I enjoyed it while it lasted, I have moved on to [lite-xl](https://github.com/lite-xl/lite-xl).

 Developed as a hobby project for personal use and released to the public domain.
 Positron relies heavily on
 [Kivy](https://kivy.org/),
 [jedi](https://github.com/davidhalter/jedi),
 [flake8](https://github.com/pycqa/flake8),
 and more.
 A massive shoutout to these projects!

 ## Features